 Check out my complete review of the AIRWAAV Mouthpiece.

-AIRWAAV is a relatively new mouthpiece, having just been released earlier in 2021.
+AIRWAAV is a relatively new mouthpiece, just released in 2021.
 It was developed based on 15 years of research conducted by Dr. Dena Garner, Director of Undergraduate Research at the Citadel.

 The AIRWAAV mouthpiece has two flaps made out of patented Vistamaxx™, a hydrophobic material that helps the mouthpiece stay in place.
 While I can feel this material rubbing against the inside of my mouth when I wear the mouthpiece, it’s not distracting or uncomfortable.